 First, make a mental adjustment

-Before we launch into the list of ideas for staycations, please raise your hand and solemnly swear that you won’t use your precious time for dull chores.
+Before we launch into the list of ideas, please raise your hand and solemnly swear that you won’t use your precious time for dull chores.
 This is vacation!
 Those tasks can wait another week or two.

 - Parks and playgrounds.
 If you were in another place, you might take your book or journal and head to the local park, find a bench, and enjoy the scenery.
 Maybe you’d choose a spot by a playground, to watch how parents care for their children.
+How is the play equipment different from other places you’ve been?
+Do the parents interact with each other?
 Try it with a fresh eye.

 - Water and amusement parks.
 One of the benefits of staycations is that you can adapt your schedule to the day’s weather.
-Depending on the forecast, head to the water park or to your local version of Six Flags.
+Depending on the forecast (both weather and safety) head to the water park or to your local version of Six Flags.
 With the hefty admission prices these places charge, you’ll be glad you don’t also have to pay for a hotel and extra meals.

 - Classes and workshops.
 Check your library, park district, and local college calendars to find interesting workshops and classes.
 My own community college offers three-hour classes on making sushi, glass art, and 3D printing.
-The library has a daytime book club.
+During the pandemic, it offered online Zoom workshops for $29 on history and travel.
+I took one on Route 66!

 What have you done on a staycation?
 Tell us in the comments below!